-Time for some touring, I went to the historical center to walk around and discover a bit the town center, and it seems that everyone is getting married this time of the year!
+Time for some touring, I went to the historical center to walk around and discover a bit the town center.
+It seems that everyone is getting married this time of the year!
 Kurashiki indeed looks like a nice place for some wedding photos with its canal and cute bridges, they can take great photos from several perspectives if the weather is in favor.

-As I mentioned before, the museum has a lot to see and I had to take a break in between for lunch, this time I was looking for sushi but I ended up eating something else that I have no idea what, I ate at Kamoi restaurant, the food was good and the staff really nice!
-I like the way in Japan the staff are so nice when people get inside or leave a place, might be just robotic, but they always seem nice when you arrive and after you pay :p
+As I mentioned before, the museum has a lot to see and I had to take a break in between for lunch.
+This time I was looking for sushi but I ended up eating something else which I have no idea what.
+I ate at Kamoi restaurant, the food was good and the staff really nice!
+I like the way in Japan the staff are so nice when people get inside or leave a place, might be just robotic, but they always seem so nice when you arrive and after you pay…

-Kurashiki historical center is really small, in one long afternoon you can see the main attractions, after running almost all the old town I thought it was time for the check in and taking a small rest at the hotel, not sleeping though.
+Kurashiki historical center is really small, in one long afternoon you can see the main attractions.
+After running almost all the old town I thought it was time for the check in and take a small rest at the hotel, not sleeping though.
 That’s when I asked about the tattoo…

 What else to do?
 A few more museums, Kurashiki is full of them, the Ohara that I mentioned before, and a few others.
 I got inside two or three after that, and at least one of them I have no clue what it was about, I swear I really have no idea at what I was look at!
 I guess the Japanese culture is very self oriented, even their own tourism strategies.
 Not that it is a bad thing, but I guess they could be a bit more open for foreigners.

 Another detail I have noticed about Japan, in the not so big cities, is that people eat early, so kinda of doesn’t make sense to have restaurants open until late.
 In Tokyo I didn’t feel this, but I did a bit in Hiroshima and now in Kurashiki.
 It was quite hard to find a place for dinner around 7:30pm, so after a while looking around I decided just to get inside the first one open.